A basic check is a criminal record check that you can request for yourself. You may also be asked to request a basic check by your employer.

 How to apply for a basic check

-You’ll need to provide consent to the Responsible Organisation to submit and process the application on your behalf, and for them to receive a notification with the outcome of your basic check.
+You’ll need to provide consent to the Responsible Organisation to submit and process your application on your behalf, and for them to receive a notification with the outcome of your basic check.
 When you apply, you can also choose if you would like to give consent for the Responsible Organisation or a third party, such as an employer, to view your electronic certificate.

 If there are convictions which need to be included on your certificate, DBS will remove any consent if you previously provided it.
 This means that the Responsible Organisation or third party will not be able to view your electronic certificate and you can decide if you want to show it to them.